adetokunbo/challengehub.app/_posts/en/2019-08-12-first-two-classes.md

 Although not required, one useful tip is to distribute blank paper and have students fold it into thirds then write their name on one side so that the teacher can quickly identify those with whom one-to-one discussion is desired, or can cross-reference a name with a real-time view of that student’s progress during the class.

-After students are seated, if the teacher desires, they can now perform a short lecture or explanation, covering any challenges that the students had difficulty with, or perhaps to motivate the next topic.
+After students are seated, if the teacher desires, they can now perform a short targeted explanation, covering any challenges that the students had difficulty with, or perhaps to motivate the next topic.
 This also serves to “start” the class and focus the students’ minds on the subject.
 The class then turns to discussion time.